0x6c71777172656474/names-scraper/README.md

-# 🪨 Blockchain address metadata
+# 🦊 Blockchain address metadata collector
 Grab names of smart contracts (only verified for now) and EOA domain's titles (if it's exist).

 # Install